 Fabrics To Avoid

 Denim You may say, hey denim was available during the 19th Century and with that, you would be right.
-But denim then unlike now was strictly considered work cloths.
+But denim then unlike now was strictly considered work clothes.
 Men of the time only wore jeans to do work any formal function jeans were not worn.

 Knits I found this listed in my research with no explanation as to why.
 Knitting was available at the time but I guest by using knitted items would give the look more of a Steamgrandma than a Steampunk look.